Jineeary/meetro/docs/contribution_guidelines_.rst

 Contribution Guidelines
 ========================

 We welcome contributions to this project!
+This page outlines how to contribute to the **Meetro** project.
 This document outlines the process and guidelines for contributing, including coding standards and submission procedures.

 1. Getting Started
 ------------------